williamsteffens/os-challenge-SHAshanties/README.md

 **Motivation:**

-For the chaced thread pool server, the thread worker functions contained a blocking I/O call (`write()` to respond to the client).
+For the cached thread pool server, the thread worker functions contained a blocking I/O call (`write()` to respond to the client).
 Having blocking I/O calls inside the thread worker function might cause them to stall, and worsen the performance of the server.
 For testing this, the `write()` call was moved to the "conducting" thread, the one that was doing the `accept()`, `read()` that would be in charge of doing all the I/O.

 For the "conducting" thread to be able to respond to the client, while still accepting new requests, the I/O had to be made nonblocking (otherwise the "conducting" thread could get blocked on `accept()` after the last requests, while still having responses to `write()`), which was done using `epoll`.